Skip to main content

 ~ ? ~

-Their popularity continued to soar in Asian countries, where the group travelled for the first time in 1992.
-Here and Beyond, a double CD and VHS live performance was recorded at Taipei National Concert Hall, in Taiwan on 15 July 1992.
+Twelve Oceans, released in mid 1988, became the band’s fourth multi-platinum LP and helped their popularity continue to soar in Asian countries, where the group travelled for the first time that summer.
+Here and Beyond, a double CD and VHS live performance was filmed at Taipei National Concert Hall, in Taiwan on 15 February 1989.
 It stayed at the top of the Asian album charts for 36 weeks.
+The duo did not record again for three years.

 ~ ? ~